minhdtb/minmin/README.md

 ## 1. Introdution

-MinMin is a tiny web framework entirely written in typescript, based on expressjs and inspired by Java Web
+MinMin is a tiny web framework entirely written in typescript, based on [ExpressJS](https://expressjs.com/) and inspired by Java Web

 ## 2. How to use